Bcopeland64/LLM-Zoomcamp/LLM Zoomcamp Project/LLM ZoomCamp NFL Rules RAG Chatbot Project.md

 To populate the chatbot with NFL rules data:

-1. Place your NFL rules data files (in JSON format) in the `data/raw/` directory.
+1. Place the NFL rules pdf data files (in JSON format) in the project directory.

 2. Run the ingestion process:
    ```